CtrlK

 Completeness

-The 'what' is weak - only vaguely states 'ALL Rust questions including errors, design, and coding'.
-The 'when' is addressed through extensive trigger terms but lacks an explicit 'Use when...' clause.
-The description is essentially a keyword list rather than a structured explanation.
+The 'what' is partially addressed ('ALL Rust questions including errors, design, and coding') but remains vague.
+The 'when' is implied through extensive trigger terms but lacks an explicit 'Use when...' clause that clearly states selection criteria.

 2 / 3